 Several species of Porphyra are important sea vegetables that are grown for human food and other products.
 The annual value of the Porphyra crop is over $1.4 billion (See Aquaculture and Products).
 Basic biological studies of Porphyra provided the breakthroughs that led to successful commercial cultivation.

 Porphyra is studied by scientists interested in photosynthesis, morphological and anatomical evolution, and stress tolerance, to name a few areas of active research.
-For this reason, the entire nuclear genome of one species, Porphyra umbilicalis, is being sequenced by the Joint Genome Institute (JGI) of the U.S. Department of Energy (See Genome).
+For this reason, the entire nuclear genome of one species, Porphyra umbilicalis, is being sequenced by the Joint Genome Institute (JGI) of the U.S. Department of Energy.

 To promote studies and training in algal genomics, the U.S. National Science Foundation (NSF) funded a Research Collaboration Network (RCN) in 2007 based around Porphyra and related algae.
 We welcome enquiries from scientists interested in joining the RCN, which holds meetings annually to promote collaboration and discussion among scientists.
 Application information is available on this site (see RCN).

-Several exercises using Porphyra are provided on the Education page for K-12 teachers and professors.
+Several exercises using Porphyra are provided for K-12 teachers and professors.